Skip to content

 • Mindfulness – Mindfulness techniques, such as deep breathing or meditation, can help reduce stress and anxiety, which can decrease the urge to pull out hair.
 Mindfulness involves focusing on the present moment and observing your thoughts and feelings.

 • Habit reversal training – A type of CBT that aims to help you recognise and replace the hair pulling habit with more positive behaviour.
 This therapy involves keeping a log of your hair pulling episodes and learning new behaviours to replace the habit.
+You may find having a stress ball can help control impulses and resist the urge to pull.

 • Support groups – Joining a support group of people with trichotillomania can help you feel less alone and provide a safe space to share your experiences and challenges.
 You can also gain valuable insights and strategies from others who have successfully managed their hair pulling habit.